 It's generally theorized that Lembas was based on hard tack - a very dry and bland bread product used for military rations and some traditional Newfoundland cooking.

 "Eat little at a time, and only at need.
 For these things are given to serve you when all else fails.
 The cakes will keep sweet for many many days, if they are unbroken and left in their leaf-wrappings, as we have brought them.
 One will keep a traveler on his feet for a day of long labour, even if he be one of the tall men of Minas Tirith." - Fellowship of the Rings

 "The food was mostly in the form of very thin cakes, made of meal that was baked a light brown on the outside, and inside was the colour of cream." - Fellowship of the Ring

-In the movies, Lembas was shown to be a crumbly white biscuit type food.
-Apparently they used an unsweetened shortbread that tasted awful.
+Apparently the movies used an unsweetened shortbread that tasted awful.
 They were presented wrapped in leaves, and tied up with twine.

 So.. lots of random information to work with, in addition to my own assumptions... and nutritional goals for the finished product.